Coronavirus digest: German COVID lockdown could last until spring | DW | 28.11.2020

-Partial lockdown measures to curb the virus spread in Germany could be extended until spring if infections are not brought under control.
-Also, COVID-19 deaths in Europe have topped 400,000.
+Partial lockdown measures in Germany could be extended until spring if infections are not brought under control.
+COVID-19 deaths in Europe have topped 400,000.
 All the latest from DW here.

-In an interview with the German newspaper Die Welt on Saturday, Economy Minister Peter Altmaier said the current lockdown measures to flatten the coronavirus curve could continue until spring.
+Germany's current lockdown measures could last until spring, Economy Minister Peter Altmaier told German newspaper Die Welt on Saturday.

 "We have three to four long winter months ahead of us," he was quoted as saying.
 "It is possible that the restrictions will remain in place in the first months of 2021."